 All surfaces are painted with non-yellowing white gloss.
 The fronts and drawer sides are made from white uPVC.
 Small details which make for easy maintenance.

 We use 36" x 15" cage fronts from www.wadescagefronts.co.uk.
 These are the budgie deluxe type with the larger up/down slide door.
 The size of the door allows for larger stainless-steel food dishes or ice-cream containers to be placed inside the cage.
 These cage fronts also have a removable nest box door, in one top corner, we specify left/right hand fronts for either side of the double cage.
 To each side of the main door are front removable cups.
-We use one for mineralised grit and the other for the fruit/vegetable/softfood mix.
+We use the cups for mineralized grit, fruit, vegetables and soft-food mix.
 All our dishes and drinkers are permanently marked with the cage number, ensuring the same ones go back to the original cage to prevent any cross-contamination from one cage to the next.

 Nest box design.

 Our nest boxes are home-made from 1/2" best ply wood.
 The overall dimensions are 18" tall by 10" wide and 10" deep.
 All boxes are made the same, and are screwed together.
 Spare pieces are kept for easy replacement of chewed sections.
 We sometimes use nest box cameras, usually with first time or difficult to breed parents.
 A cover at the top of the nest box is rotatable to reveal a hole for the nest box camera to be positioned.
 We use wireless cameras to transmit the picture to a television screen.
 Only local power supplies are required for each camera.